httpwg/http-extensions/draft-ietf-httpbis-priority.md

 scheme defined in this document and the QUIC transport implementation supports application indicated stream priority, a transport that considers the relative priority of streams when scheduling both new data and retransmission data might better match the expectations of the application.
-However, here are no requirements on how a transport chooses to schedule based on this information because the decision depends on several factors and trade-offs.
+However, there are no requirements on how a transport chooses to schedule based on this information because the decision depends on several factors and trade-offs.
 It could prioritize new data for a higher urgency stream over retransmission data for a